Enhanced General Education

-The amended general education program (as approved by the GEC on 9/25/17) is shown below.
+The Enhanced General Education program (as approved by the GEC on 9/25/17) is shown below.
 The state mandated core forms the bottom of the pyramid and provides the basic knowledge students need to be successful.
 Moving up the pyramid, students take one 3-hour credit course in each of the following areas: Creative Thinking, Information Literacy, Human and Cultural Diversity.
 Moving up to the next level, students take a course in Ethical Reasoning and Civic Engagement.
-These courses should be interdisciplinary and use the Tampa Bay Area for service learning and community engagement.
-Finally, every student's undergraduate experience is completed by taking two High Impact Practice courses.
-These could be experiences such as research, travel abroad, and large summative assignments.
+Finally, every student's undergraduate experience is completed by taking a High Impact Practice course.
+These could be experiences such as internships, community engaged learning, undergraduate research, education abroad, and capstone courses.

-The new general education courses above the state mandated core would be capped at 45 students per grader and designed using resources from the Academy for Teaching and Learning Excellence (ATLE), the GEC, the Office of Undergraduate Research (OUR), the Library, the Global Citizens Project (GCP), and the Undergraduate Council (UGC).
-Each course would be required to have multiple writing assignments and include standardized outcomes for problem solving and critical/analytical thinking.
-Finally, majors could certify their core requirements as general education courses, providing further curricular space.
+All courses above the state mandated core should be capped at 45 students per grader and designed using resources from the Academy for Teaching and Learning Excellence (ATLE), the GEC, the Office of Undergraduate Research (OUR), the Library, the Global Citizens Project (GCP), and the Undergraduate Council (UGC).
+Each course is required to have multiple writing assignments and include standardized student learning outcomes as well as opportunities for students to learn problem solving and critical/analytical thinking.
+Finally, majors can certify their core requirements as general education courses, providing further curricular space for students.

 1. Demonstrate responsiveness within an established disciplinary context to new information, experiences, and ideas through a process of re-evaluating the ideas and/or approaches.

 2. Create an original contribution within a specific discipline.

 3. Evaluate the limitations imposed on any new approach or solution within a discipline to propose original contributions to problems.

 4. Synthesize disparate or conflicting thoughts when evaluating questions/problems to form cohesive and collaborative solutions.